ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 You can also plot your data against a map to give more geospatial context.
 Below is an example of a geospatial plot from plotly.
 The geo list sets the style and parameters for the map and will be passed into the layout function.

 The scope of the map will determine what boundaries are drawn.
-You can also change the projection of the map: https://plot.ly/r/reference/#layout-geo-projection
+You can also change the projection of the map. [(Reference)](https://plot.ly/r/reference/#layout-geo-projection "Map Projection Reference")

 ~~~
 geo <- list(